Posted On: July 17, 2025

 How Do You Grill Meat Safely?

 Grilling poses much more common dangers, though.
 Nobody wants to invite the whole neighborhood over for food poisoning.
-So how do you make sure you're not serving up a big plate of E coli?
-Take a page out of the professionals' playbook and take food safety precautions followed by restauranteurs.
+So, how do you make sure you're not serving up a big plate of E coli?
+Take a page out of the professionals' playbook and take food safety precautions followed by restaurateurs.

 Before Grilling